Reviews

 —Javier Romero, Bibliopolis, 2003

-The Boys are Back in Town (publication history | index of reviews)
+The Boys are Back in Town (Publication History | Buy | Back to Index)

 "The Zelazny-inspired "The Boys Are Back in Town" nicely toes the line between quirky humor and pathos."